 Scenario 3: You booked your flight with credit card rewards

 It’s not ideal, but whether or not your credit card rewards are refunded can vary based on your issuer’s guidelines and the COVID-19 cancellation policy of your airline.

-Chase, for example, is offering the option to submit a trip cancellation request for flights booked through Chase Ultimate Rewards® and trips paid for using rewards earned by an eligible Chase card.
-But to do so, you must first confirm that your airline has waived trip cancellation fees and that your departure is 8 to 14 days away from the date of submission.
+Chase, for example, says that customers can cancel flights booked through Chase Ultimate Rewards and trips paid for using rewards earned by an eligible Chase credit card.
+Once you do, they will work on your behalf to help with any refunds or credits you’re eligible for.
+You must first confirm that your airline has waived trip cancellation fees.

-“If you booked with points or miles, you should get those back (not a dollar equivalent, but the actual points or miles),” Rossman says — and most likely with a waived redepositing fee.
+“If you booked with points or miles, you should get those back (not a dollar equivalent, but the actual points or miles),” Rossman said, and most likely with a waived redepositing fee.